yingchaoAo/yingchaoAo.github.io/_pages/about.md

 </div>

 <div class="about-me-content">
     <p> 👋 I am a 🎓 Ph.D. candidate in Systems Engineering at the 🏫 City University of Hong Kong.
-My research interests 🔬 lie in transportation infrastructure, with a focus on pavement condition assessment and intelligent traffic detection.</p>
+My research interests 🔬 lie in transportation infrastructure, with a focus on pavement damage detection based on Vision Language Models and Computer Vision.</p>
-    <p>Over the course of my academic journey, I have authored <strong>6 journal articles</strong> 📝 and <strong>1 conference paper</strong>, which have been published in prestigious venues such as <em>Automation in Construction</em> and <em>IEEE Sensors Journal</em> and so on. </p>
+    <p>Over the course of my academic journey, I have authored <strong>8 journal articles</strong> 📝 and <strong>2 conference paper</strong>, which have been published in prestigious venues such as <em>Comput.-Aided Civil Infrastruct.
+Eng.</em>, <em>Autom.
+Constr.</em>, and <em>IEEE Trans.
+Intell.
+Transp.
+Syst.</em> and so on. </p>
 </div>

 <div class="headertitle">